AlvinZC4/Eat-da-Burger/README.md

 # Eat-Da-Burger

-  This application allows the user to "create" and then "devour" hamburgers.
+  This application allows the user to "create" and then "devour" hamburgers by adding querying a mySQL database.

   ![License: Unlicense](https://img.shields.io/badge/license-Unlicense-blue.svg)